wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 1.0.5 - 2012/11/22 =

+* Fixed: Version 1.0.4 fix where we removed Predictive Search filter 'posts_search' from single product page edit page to fix the Cross sells and Upsells search caused the Products search filter to be corrupted because we use Wordpress ajax to show results in the widget drop down.
+The ajax is called from admin-ajax.php file in admin so it also did not add the filter and show incorrect results.

+* Feature: Added exclude individual Products from Predictive Search.
+From the WooCommerce > Settings > Predictive Search tab enter the Product custom post ID of any products that you do not want included in Predictive Search results.

+* Feature: Added Exclude all search types to the admin panel.
+Exclude Product category, Product tag, Posts and pages is a Pro version feature but this keeps up the code compatibility between the Pro and Lite versions for seamless upgrades.

+* Feature - Change to admin panel for Predictive Search Function to keep the Lite and Pro Versions in sync for seamless upgrade - Pro Version Search function for replacing WordPress / WooCommerce or Theme Search functions in theme header has been upgraded to allow for easier global function configuration.
+Go to the WooCommerce > Settings > Predictive Search and you will see that with the Pro Version you can now add and update the function search values on that page.
+Once values are added and the page updated Pro version license holders can just add the global function to their header.php file.

+* Tweak: Added link on admin panel to our latest WooCommerce Lite Version plugin - WooCommerce Widget Product Slideshow.

 = 1.0.4 - 2012/11/16 =

 * Fixed: Removed Predictive Search filter 'posts_search' from single product page edit page.
 The filter was causing the 'Related Products' Up-Sells and Cross-Sells 'Search for a Product' in the WooCommerce meta not to work at times on both the Lite version and the Pro version.
-* Tweak: Added link to our latest WooCommerce plugin - WooCommerce Widget Product Slideshow to the list of availavle A3 WooCommerce plugins on the Predictive Search admin tab.
+* Tweak: Added link to our latest WooCommerce plugin - WooCommerce Widget Product Slideshow to the list of available A3 WooCommerce plugins on the Predictive Search admin tab.

 = 1.0.3 - 2012/09/25 =